 Generally speaking, green tea is a very healthy beverage with numerous benefits.
-However, some people may experience negative side effects from drinking green tea.
-These may include nausea, an increased risk of osteoporosis and more.
-Find out about these potential risks and how to reduce them:
+However, in rare cases, some people may experience negative side effects from drinking green tea.
+These may include nausea, an increased risk of osteoporosis, and more.
+Find out about these potential risks and how to reduce them.

 For those with caffeine sensitivity or high consumption levels of green tea, there may be some caffeine side effects.
-In general, green tea has less caffeine than other tea types.
-However, some types of green tea (such as matcha green tea) can have more caffeine than your typical black tea or even espresso.
-However, excessive consumption of green tea can cause restlessness, heart palpitations, difficulty sleeping, anxiety, irritability, increased heart rate and elevated blood pressure.
+In general, green tea has less caffeine than most other tea types, but some types of green tea, such as matcha, can have more caffeine than your typical black tea or even espresso.
+Excessive consumption of caffeinated green tea can cause restlessness, heart palpitations, difficulty sleeping, anxiety, irritability, increased heart rate, and elevated blood pressure.
 People with caffeine sensitivity are more susceptible to these side effects.

-The good news is that you can easily reduce these side effects by drinking less green tea, drinking a different type of green tea, drinking decaf green tea or brewing your tea less strong.
+You can easily reduce these side effects by drinking less green tea, drinking a different type of green tea, drinking decaf green tea, or brewing your tea less strong.
 Many people also find that switching from teabags to loose leaf tea makes a big difference in their caffeine jitters.
-Also, it's worth noting that green tea has a natural chemical called theanine, which has a calming effect on the brain and reduces these effects of the caffeine.
+It's worth noting that green tea has a natural chemical called theanine, which has a calming effect on the brain and helps reduce caffeine side effects.

 Like other tea types, green tea contains tannins.
 Tannins are a naturally occurring chemical which stimulates the stomach to secrete more acid.
-If you have a peptic ulcer or an acid reflux problem, green tea can cause stomach upsets or nausea.
-If you have diarrhea, tannins can also worsen it.
+If you have a peptic ulcer or an acid reflux problem, green tea can cause upset stomach or nausea.
+If you have diarrhea, tannins can worsen it.

-You can reduce or even eliminate this side effect by consuming green tea after a meal or merely when your stomach isn't completely empty (i.e., first thing in the morning).
+You can reduce or even eliminate this side effect by consuming green tea after a meal or simply when your stomach isn't completely empty.
 It's also worth noting that green tea is much lower in tannins than most tea types and that it usually causes far fewer stomach problems than coffee.

 The tannins in green tea (and other tea types) may prevent the blood from absorbing certain nutrients, particularly non-heme iron.
 Studies have shown that excessive consumption of green tea may reduce absorption by up to 25 percent.

-The good news is that you can counteract this side effect in a simple and delicious way (adding a slice of lemon to your tea) or by only consuming green tea thirty minutes before or a couple hours after you eat a meal.
+You can counteract this side effect in a simple and delicious way by adding a slice of lemon to your tea, or by only consuming green tea thirty minutes before or a couple hours after you eat a meal.

-Green tea is commonly consumed during pregnancy in Japan and China, and it is recognized as being generally safe to drink it then.
-However, some doctors advise against consuming any form of caffeine in the early months of pregnancy, because studies have linked excess intake of caffeine to neural birth defects.
+Green tea is commonly consumed during pregnancy in Japan and China, and it is recognized as being generally safe to drink for pregnant women.
+Some doctors do advise against consuming any form of caffeine in the early months of pregnancy, since some studies have linked excess intake of caffeine to neural birth defects.
 To mitigate these potential side effects, you can reduce green tea consumption or select green teas that are lower in caffeine.

 Is Drinking Green Tea Worth the Risk?

-Green tea's side effects are very rare and are usually only experienced in cases where a person who is consuming large amounts of green tea already has a medical condition in play.
+Green tea's side effects are very rare and are usually only experienced in cases where a person is consuming very large amounts of green tea and already has a medical condition.
 In general, the health benefits of drinking green tea (especially organic green tea) far outweigh the risks.